epppt/epppt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<p style="text-align: justify">I'm a postdoctoral associate of the <a href="https://www.isri.cmu.edu/">Institute for Software Research (ISR)</a> in the School of Computer Science at Carnegie Mellon University, where I'm advised by <a href="https://herbsleb.org/">James Herbsleb</a>.</p>
+<p style="text-align: justify">I'm a postdoctoral associate of the <a href="https://www.isri.cmu.edu/">Institute for Software Research</a> in the School of Computer Science at Carnegie Mellon University, where I'm advised by <a href="https://herbsleb.org/">James Herbsleb</a>.</p>
 <p style="text-align: justify"><u>RESEARCH</u>.
 I believe in rigorous, interdisciplinary research.
 My research is in the field of empirical software engineering and focuses on understanding a variety of ways that developers organize and coordinate software development work in various settings including scientific, open source and commercial, with an aim to <b>building a mathematical foundation of distributed software systems that will lead to enhanced techniques for organization and coordination of distributed work efficiently and effectively</b>.

 <p style="text-align: justify"><u>CONTRIBUTIONS</u>.
 My research contributes to the organization and coordination of the development of both software and non-software work as described below: